PavlosTze/calculator/README.md

 # Calculator
-An android app published on Google Play.
+An android application published on Google Play.
 It works as a simple calculator which means that there is no order of operations (multiply for example is not executed before addition etc).

 ## Built With